firmannf/recon/REQUIREMENT.md

 ---

 ## Non-Functional Requirements
-- System can be run in console only
+- System can be run in console application and input files provided via arguments
 - Runs on macOS, Linux, and Windows
-- Requires Go 1.21 or higher
+- Requires Go 1.23 or higher
 - No external system dependencies
 - Single binary deployment